graphql/graphql-spec/spec/Section 6 -- Execution.md

 _field error_ then that error must propagate to this entire selection set, either resolving to {null} if allowed or further propagated to a parent field.

-If this occurs, any defer or stream executions with a path that starts with the same path as the resolved {null} must not return their results to the client.
+If this occurs, any sibling fields which have not yet executed or have not yet yielded a value may be cancelled to avoid unnecessary work.

-These defer or stream executions or any sibling fields which have not yet executed or have not yet yielded a value may be cancelled to avoid unnecessary work.
+Additionally, the path of each {asyncRecord} in {subsequentPayloads} must be compared with the path of the field that ultimately resolved to {null}.
+If the path of any {asyncRecord} starts with, but is not equal to, the path of the resolved {null}, the {asyncRecord} must be removed from {subsequentPayloads} and its result must not be sent to clients.
+If these async records have not yet executed or have not yet yielded a value they may also be cancelled to avoid unnecessary work.

 Note: See [Handling Field Errors](#sec-Handling-Field-Errors) for more about this behavior.